-‘Love Is Blind’ Star Giannina Gibelli Slays In A Revealing Black Lingerie Look Complete With Mesh Gloves
+'Love Is Blind' Star Giannina Gibelli Slays In A Revealing Black Lingerie Look Complete With Mesh Gloves

-The former Love Is Blind contestant sent temperatures soaring on her page today as she modeled not one, but two sexy lingerie looks from Rihanna’s Savage X Fenty line.
-She shared a total of five photos of herself rocking the duo of racy ensembles that have quickly captivated the attention of her adoring fans.
+Giannina Gibelli is slaying Instagram yet again.
+The former Love Is Blind contestant sent temperatures soaring on her page today as she modeled not one, but two sexy lingerie looks from Rihanna's Savage X Fenty line.
+She shared a total of five photos of herself rocking the duo of racy ensembles that has quickly captivated her adoring fans.

-Giannina’s first look in the multi-slide update was an all-black set that perfectly suited her killer curves.
+Giannina's first look in the multi-slide update was an all-black set that perfectly suited her killer curves.
 It included a corset top with a deep scoop neckline that teased a peek at her ample cleavage and bronzed decolletage.
-A set of thick, flattering seems fell over its bodice, which fit snugly over her midsection and highlighted her taut stomach.
+A set of thick, flattering seams fell over its bodice, fitting snugly over her midsection and highlighting her taut stomach.
 The piece also featured a strappy design on the back and thin shoulder straps that showed off her toned arms.

-The Venezuelan beauty teamed the semi-sheer top with a pair of matching panties made of the same mesh material.
-The lingerie boasted a high-cut design that exposed her curvy hips in their entirety, as well as a glimpse of her shapely thighs.
-She also added a pair of mesh gloves with a flirty dotted pattern.

-A set of silver hooks cinched the garment tightly around Giannina’s torso, accentuating her tiny waist and hourglass silhouette along the way.
-She paired it with a skimpy thong in the bold, lacy design that offered another look at her lean legs and dangerous curves.
+A set of silver hooks cinched the garment tightly around Giannina's torso, accentuating her tiny waist and hourglass silhouette along the way.
+She paired it with a skimpy thong in a bold lacy design that offered another look at her lean legs and dangerous curves.

-Fans went wild for the steamy new addition to Giannina’s feed, awarding it more than 22,000 likes after just one hour of going live.
-Dozens hit up the comments section as well to shower the blond bombshell with compliments.
+Fans went wild for the steamy new addition to Giannina's feed, awarding it more than 22,000 likes after just one hour of going live.
+Dozens also hit up the comments section to shower the blond bombshell with compliments.

 "These gloves are so amazing!" one person wrote.